istio/istio.io/content/docs/setup/kubernetes/additional-setup/cni/index.md

 ### Compatibility with application init containers

-Installing the Istio CNI plugin may cause networking problems for any application `initContainers`, since the plugin sets up traffic interception for the pod prior to any init container starting, and Istio's sidecar proxy is not started up until all init containers have successfully completed, potentially resulting in traffic loss during the execution of the init containers.
+Installing the Istio CNI plugin may cause networking problems for any application `initContainers`, since the plugin sets up traffic redirection for the pod prior to any init container starting, and Istio's sidecar proxy is not started up until all init containers have successfully completed, potentially resulting in traffic loss during the execution of the init containers.

-This traffic loss can be avoided by setting the `traffic.sidecar.istio.io/excludeOutboundIPRanges` annotation to avoid intercepting traffic to any CIDRs the init containers communicate with, and/or the `traffic.sidecar.istio.io/excludeOutboundPorts` annotation to avoid intercepting traffic to the specific outbound ports the init containers use.
+This traffic loss can be avoided by setting the `traffic.sidecar.istio.io/excludeOutboundIPRanges` annotation to disable redirecting traffic to any CIDRs the init containers communicate with, and/or the `traffic.sidecar.istio.io/excludeOutboundPorts` annotation to disable redirecting traffic to the specific outbound ports the init containers use.

 ### Compatibility with other CNI plugins